AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-javascriptapiref/r-html5-video-viewer-20-javascriptapiref-getcomponent.md

  </tbody>
 </table>

-When working with SDK APIs it is important to use correct fully qualified SDK namespace as described in [Viewer SDK namespace](../../../c-html5-s7-aem-asset-viewers/c-html5-video-reference/r-html5-video-viewer-20-namespace.md#concept-679bfabb3e3e4c12a285c4e9c4144153).
+When working with SDK APIs, it is important to use the correct fully qualified SDK namespace as described in [Viewer SDK namespace](../../../c-html5-s7-aem-asset-viewers/c-html5-video-reference/r-html5-video-viewer-20-namespace.md#concept-679bfabb3e3e4c12a285c4e9c4144153).

 Refer to the Viewer SDK API documentation for more information about a particular component.

 ## Returns {#section-1d3cf85bc7cc4dfe9670e038d02b9101}

-`{Object}` a reference to Viewer SDK component.
+`{Object}` A reference to Viewer SDK component.
 The method returns `null` if the `componentId` is not a supported viewer component or if the component was not yet created by the viewer logic.

 ## Example {#section-9e9332aa86b74a5fb321375c03fdc5b3}